 You’re on to something there, but please don’t sell radio short.
 Our most important mission is to share the gospel with people who need to hear it around the world, and we will use any medium that enables us to do that.
-That’s why we’ve branched out into emerging digital technologies like the Internet, smartphones and other mobile devices.
-We even have a growing Visual Media department, some of whose work you can view here.
+That’s why we’ve branched out into emerging digital technologies like the internet, smartphones and other mobile devices.
+We even have a growing visual media ministry called TWR MOTION, some of whose work you can view here.

 I’ve seen TWR360 mentioned on your website and elsewhere.
 What is it?

 TWR360 allows you to listen to compelling teaching, watch the Jesus film, read and search the Bible, enjoy Christian music, and view videos in more than 40 languages.
 Even better, it’s a great way to share your faith with people who speak a different language.
 Check it out at twr360.org.
 And, if you haven’t already done so, why not download the free mobile app?
 You can do that from the Android and Apple stores and from the TWR360 site.

 I understand you’re an international ministry.
 What part of the world do you focus on?